-three judges serving at any one time.
+Commission shall be six years, except as herein provided.
+The term of the first chief judge shall begin on October 1, 2012. - Appeals Commission shall be nominated by the Governor, except as provided below.
+The Governor shall submit the nominee's name to the Senate Confirmation Committee for approval.
+The nominee's name, if approved by the Senate Confirmation Committee, shall then be submitted for approval by the full Senate.
+If the Senate fails to approve the nominee by the adjournment of the legislative session during which the Governor submits the nominee's name, the Governor shall appoint a Judge Pro Tempore until such time as the Senate reconvenes and approves a nominee.
+The term of any new or successor judge shall begin on the first day of the month following the date of approval by the full Senate. - (c) There shall be no less than one nor more than three judges serving at any one time.
 The initial judge of the Tax Appeals Commission shall serve as chief judge.
-If the chief judge determines that a second or third judge is necessary, based on current and anticipated case load, the chief judge shall so notify the nominating committee, and the nominating committee shall thereafter determine whether a second or third judge is necessary.
-If the nominating committee agrees with the chief judge's determination, the nominating committee shall commence proceedings under this section to fill the additional position.
-The chief judge may, with the advice and consent of the nominating committee, eliminate an associate judge position if the current and anticipated case load does not warrant the position.
+If the chief judge determines that a second or third judge is necessary, based on current and anticipated case load, the chief judge shall so notify the Governor, and the Governor shall thereafter determine whether a second or third judge is necessary.
+If the Governor agrees with the chief judge's determination, the Governor shall commence proceedings under this section to fill the additional position.
+The chief judge may, with the advice and consent of the Governor, eliminate an associate judge position if the current and anticipated case load does not warrant the position.

-- (g) If a Tax Appeals Commission judge's position becomes vacant, the vacancy shall be filled according to the method set forth in subsection (b). - §40-2B-16.
-Qualifications of Tax Appeals Commission judge; oath; Tax Appeals Commission employees. - (a) Each Tax Appeals Commission judge shall be a United States citizen, domiciled in Alabama, and a member in good standing of the Alabama State Bar Association.
-The judge must have at least 10 years' experience, either in the active practice of law in Alabama, whether in the governmental or private sector, or in a judicial or quasi-judicial office such as an administrative law judge.
-The judge shall possess an acceptable judicial temperament and a high level of knowledge and degree of experience in the area of state and local taxation, as determined by the nominating committee. - (b) Before entering upon the duties of office, the judge shall take and subscribe to an oath or affirmation for the faithful discharge of his or her duties. - (c) Tax Appeals Commission judges shall be subject to disciplinary proceedings before the Judicial Inquiry Commission to the same extent as circuit judges.
-The Judicial Inquiry Commission shall have the authority to remove any Tax Appeals Commission judge from office, after notice and an opportunity to be heard, for neglect of duty, inability to perform duties, malfeasance in office, or other good cause.
+(d) If a Tax Appeals Commission judge's position becomes vacant, the vacancy shall be filled according to the method set forth in subsection (b).

+§40-2B-16.
+Qualifications of Tax Appeals Commission judge; oath; Tax Appeals Commission employees.

+- (a) Each Tax Appeals Commission judge shall be a United States citizen, domiciled in Alabama, a member in good standing of the Alabama State Bar Association and have been a licensed attorney in the State of Alabama for a minimum of five years.
+The judge shall possess an acceptable judicial temperament and a high level of knowledge and degree of experience in the area of state and local taxation, as determined by the Governor. - (b) Before entering upon the duties of office, the judge shall take and subscribe to an oath or affirmation for the faithful discharge of his or her duties. - (c) Tax Appeals Commission judges shall be subject to disciplinary proceedings before the Judicial Inquiry Commission to the same extent as circuit judges.
+The Judicial

+Inquiry Commission shall have the authority to remove any Tax Appeals Commission judge from office, after notice and an opportunity to be heard, for neglect of duty, inability to perform duties, malfeasance in office, or other good cause.